hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ## Resources

-The current server will be in the `Resources` page, and you can ssh to it using the web interface.
+The current server will be on the `Resources` page, and you can ssh to it using the web interface.
 As you can see, it's a fully functional terminal inside the browser.
 Magical!

 Other servers and resources can easily be added too.
-Follow the instructions and paste the link into desired servers.
+Follow the instructions and paste the link into the desired servers.
 You can rename each service in `config.yaml` file inside that server, `nodename` field.
 If you did that, remember to restart Teleport; both server and client.